cosminadrianpopescu/azul/README.md

 normal that is not defined in these modes will work also in these modes.
 But any shortcut defined in these modes will have priority over the normal ones.

-I use this modes because I like (as seen in the demo movie) to open a float and then quickly position it on the screen using `hjkl` movement.
+I use these modes because I like (as seen in the demo movie) to open a float and then quickly position it on the screen using `hjkl` movement.
 Or to resize it using `hjkl` movement.
 Of course, you can use some shortcuts with modifiers for there operations (like `<C-h>` to move a float to the left and so on) and